What is Kugel?

 Kugel is a Yiddish term referring to a sweet or savory pudding prepared with noodles or potatoes.
 On Passover, when we traditionally remove all products made with flour from our diet, other than unleavened matzo, matzo farfel kugel often finds its way to the table instead of a noodle-based kugel.
 Matzo farfel is just matzo broken up into small pieces.

 When I offered to bring kugel to the first night seder, the traditional meal eaten on the first two nights of Passover, I realized I didn’t have a tried-and-true recipe for a matzo farfel kugel.
 So I started searching my Jewish cookbooks, the Internet, and my recipe files.
 And into the kitchen I went for some testing.
 I had hoped to find the perfect recipe on the first try so I could post a tested, perfected recipe for you.
-Well, that’s not exactly how it turned out, but I can share what I did and how I plan to modify it when I bake it again on Monday.
+Well, that’s not exactly how it turned out, but I can share what I did and how I plan to modify it for the next round of testing.

 I will also share a few links to some other Passover recipes to inspire you for the flourless week ahead, if you celebrate!